TosbackCgusBridge-Bot/CGUs-versions/Gamehouse/Privacy Policy.md

 This Privacy Policy covers RealNetworks, Inc., its majority-owned affiliates and subsidiaries, and RealNetworks divisions operating under different trade names, including GameHouse (collectively, "RealNetworks" or "RN").
 RealNetworks is committed to protecting the privacy of your personal information.
 This Privacy Policy explains how RealNetworks collects and utilizes both personal and non-personal information when you use our products, services and websites.

 Details regarding specific topics may be found via the topic index.
-For a printable pdf file version of this policy, clickÂ here.
+For a printable pdf file version of this policy, click here.

-If you are in Europe, please clickÂ hereÂ to read our European Privacy Policy.
+If you are in Europe, please click here to read our European Privacy Policy.
 WHY DO WE COLLECT PERSONAL INFORMATION?

 RealNetworks collects personal information to improve the manner by which we operate and offer our products and services, communicate with you about those products and services, and provide effective, timely customer support when needed.
 We will never rent or sell any of the personally-identifiable information we collect from you to third parties, and will not share your personally identifiable information with third parties without your consent, unless such sharing is necessary for the purposes set forth in this Privacy Policy.